On Kirkwood--Dirac quasiprobabilities and unravelings of quantum channel assigned to a tight frame: On extremal unravelings of quantum channels

-Thus, the statement of Proposition \ref{pron0} allows to estimate $R_{\alpha}(\clb;\bro)$ from below in terms of the two entropies of the corresponding extremal unraveling.
-It is sufficient here to have the inequalities for the min-entropy and the collison entropy.
-Findings of this section have completed the consideration of extremal unravelings of quantum channels.
+Thus, the statement of Proposition \ref{pron0} allows one to estimate $R_{\alpha}(\clb;\bro)$ from below in terms of entropies of the unraveling with Kraus operators of the form (\ref{vdeg1}).
+The novel relation (\ref{ain2}) has completed in part the consideration of extremal unravelings given in \cite{rast2011}.
+The analysis for $\alpha$ between $1$ and $2$ is an open question.
+It seems that new methods should be developed to resolve this question.